 The more traditional process, CNC machines have been an integral part of manufacturing for a long time.
 Much like an artist carves a sculpture from an amorphous massive, the CNC machine carves down material inserted into it.
-Using an array of tools such as lasers and diamond drills, blocks of metal are reduced to the needed form.
+Using an array of tools such as lasers, boring mills, and diamond drills, blocks of metal are reduced to the needed form.
 They can take highly detailed mathematical measurements, which is essential in a delicate process such as gearing.
 In addition, CNC machines can carve down an array of materials making them more than just a standby parts replacer.
 While the process is a little more wasteful, the result is a sturdy solid piece that will last a long time.

 Since CNC machines manufacture parts by reducing an inserted amount of material, it should be easy to guess what 3D printers do.
 These fascinating machines create an exact model within its confines by building up layers.
 3D printers are equipped with a spool of material which is then typically melted and welded into place, with each layer occupying mere millimeters.